BrianDehlinger/SparkSentiment/README.md

 # Status

+Working on a prototype using Spark.
+Working on data cleaning pipeline robustness.
+(I likely will modify a third party module to be faster and more accurate).

 The rapid prototype was a success and was done using a tutorial.
 The program at this moment takes a hardcoded input to search as a term on Twitter.
 The results are then fed to elasticsearch on a docker container.
 The data is then fed to Kibana for visualization in real time.
 The program is fully functional.

 Currently, I am working on deciding on a method to allow for concurrency.
 I want to first test out threading and see if it is possible to distribute thread instances across Spark.
 I found this Medium article: https://medium.com/@rbahaguejr/threaded-tasks-in-pyspark-jobs-d5279844dac0 Data delivery needs to be assured with hashing in a production environment.
 Encryption probably doesn't need to occur as this data is publicly accessible.